tmkim/mle-basic/README.txt

 04/01 p2
     - did more work on configuring initial exam config > mostly done
     - cleaned up twmle-basic database config and validators

+04/04
+    - Work on updating database properly (exam)
+    - need to work on building question list properly!!
+        * console.log(array) shows array but array[0] shows undefined ??
+        - I think it is built correctly but need to use value outside of subscribe ** Need to work on properly passing question list to update exam!
+        - going to try moving update call to inside of set_question subscription